ni/arbitrary-session-management/src/custom_instr_session_sharing/examples/teststand_sequence/README.md

 - [NI InstrumentStudio 2025 Q2 or later](https://www.ni.com/en/support/downloads/software-products/download.instrumentstudio.html#564301)
 - [NI TestStand 2021 SP1 or later](https://www.ni.com/en/support/downloads/software-products/download.teststand.html?srsltid=AfmBOoo_2adp0yHttIHxht7_1p04xsEByXulfCtGh8yQi01DZ-yNxZFo#445937)
 - Device Communication Service (included in this repository under the `server` directory)
-- If the custom instrument's name isn't updated, the session will be generated in the name `CustomInstrument` in the server.

 >[!Note]
 >
 > - Ensure that the Python version you use is supported by your installed version of TestStand.
 > - Click [here](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000xDgrCAE&l=en-IN#:~:text=Supported%20Python%20Adapters%3A) to know which Python versions are compatible with your specific TestStand release.
+> - If the custom instrument's name isn't updated, the session will be generated in the name `<NameOfTheCustomInstrument>` in the server.